 - Boldly flavored and full-bodied.

-- Massive richness of tannins, gobs of ripe boysenberry and black cherry character, and a very deep red color.
+- Rich tannins, gobs of ripe boysenberry and black cherry, and a deep red color.

-- It tastes like it should cost 3 to 4 times the price.
+- Tastes like it should cost 3 to 4 times the price.

 "The 2012 Cabernet Sauvignon Earthquake is another 100% Cabernet Sauvignon from Lodi, but with a much smaller production of 31,000 cases.
 Aged in French oak, it reveals more charcoal and smoky barbecue notes intermixed with the tell-tale hallmark of the Cabernet Sauvignon grape, blackcurrant fruit, as well as tobacco leaf and licorice characteristics.
 With surprising complexity, this dense, medium to full-bodied, rich Cabernet Sauvignon should keep for 5-7 years.
 It tastes like it should cost 3 to 4 times the price."